Notes on the Gospel according to Matthew, Chapter 5

 Say to the believing men that they should lower their gaze and guard their modesty: that will make for greater purity for them: and Allah is Well Acquainted with all that they do.
 (Surah an-Nur:30)

 The thirty-first verse opens the brief, but much scrutinised, discussion of the issue of divorce.
-Scholars are divided as to whether this is a separate Antithesis, or whether it is simply an addendum to the discussion of adultery.
+Scholars are divided whether this is a separate Antithesis, or whether it is simply an addendum to the discussion of adultery.
 Jesus (a.s.) refers to Deuteronomy that specifically condones divorce and also makes mention of a certificate that the husband gives to the wife to enact the separation.

 Deuteronomy 24:1-4